History

 THE INDEPENDENT LIVING PHILOSOPHY

 We started this organization in 1981, and we’ve been working hard every day since to promote the inclusion and wellness of persons with disabilities.
-We have helped hundreds of people develop the skills, and make the connections needed to be independent and fully participate in all areas of life.
+We have helped hundreds of individuals with developing the skills and make the connections needed to be independent and fully participate in all areas of life.

 In January 2021, CWDR received funding to provide informational packages to the homeless population through DOH.